Commercial infant or baby formula is the only safe alternative to breastmilk for the first 12 months of your baby’s life.

-What is infant formula?
+What is infant or baby formula?

-All infant formula has added vitamins, minerals and fats that babies need, which they can’t get from straight cow’s milk.
+All baby formula has added vitamins, minerals and fats that babies need, which they can’t get from straight cow’s milk.
 Also, babies can’t digest cow’s milk as completely or easily as breastmilk or formula.
 The protein level in cow’s milk is too high for babies, so some is taken out for infant formula.

 For these reasons, you shouldn’t give cow’s milk to your baby as the main milk drink until your baby is over 12 months old.